Motor Boat Boys

 The Motor Boat Boys, by Louis Arundel, is a series of adventure books for boys, published by M. A. Donohue & Co., Chicago, Illinois, from 1912 through 1915.
 The series featured six teen-aged boys of the Motor Boat Club, and their adventures on various waterways.

+The first book in the series, Motor Boat Boys, followed a group of boys racing down the Mississippi River.
+Along the way, the boys encountered numerous difficulties but succeeded in winning the race.